 Tammy always puts herself in her clients’ shoes, and when they realize that they can depend on her to get all the right answers, the sales process is simply a matter of course where people make the decision to work with her no matter what.

 Innovacare is not a leading healthcare service provider in North America for no reason.
 It has attained this hard position in the industry through a series of carefully guided steps and a keen focus on cost effective tricks that meet customer needs.
 The company has pledged to offer services in accordance with the Human and health service initiative.
 The criteria for their service will be based on quality of service as opposed to the quantity.
 This focus coupled with excellent leadership has propelled Innovacare to great success.
 In the recent past, the CEO Rick Shinto has made drastic changes especially in the leadership by bringing in three professionals that help steer the company in the right direction.
 According to hrmronline.com,

 Penelope Kokkinides is one of the professionals brought in by the CEO of Innovacare to become the chief administrative officer.
 Before this, she had served in the operations department within the same company.
 Penelope Kokkinides became a suitable candidate for the position after her qualifications in academics and experience in the medical field.
-She has worked for the company showing get loyalty as the head of operations and has amassed enough experience in the clinical industry all of which prepared her well for this position.

 She had served as an executive in other related companies before joining Innovacare.
 Her position at the company as the operations officer brought her at close working position with the CEO doctor Shinto.
 She also served in AmeriCare as the vice president in the department of care management and disease management.
 Her contributions at Innovacare are crucial as they help develop and establish health care models.
 View her infographic resume at Vizualize.me